Questions and answers

 2. Innovation – the project/service addresses an unmet need, offers a new approach to delivering a needed benefit, or finds a new way to reach Veterans and their families.

-3. Equity seeking – the project/service supports the needs of equity-seeking groups, including women and LBGTQ2+ Veterans.
+3. Equity deserving – the project/service supports the needs of equity-deserving groups, including women, Indigenous and 2SLGBTQI+ Veterans.

 4. Risk – the project/service is cost-effective, has sufficient resources to administer and deliver the project/service and is adequately prepared for the complexity and duration of the project.
 The program must meet regulatory standards and the organizations providing the service must have sufficient expertise and work within accepted scopes of practice.